-- Were there injuries or deaths of more than one collegian, new members, or recent alumnae? - Was there a serious injury, death, or chronic/terminal illness involving a chapter employee? - Were any of the following impacted by a serious crime: more than one collegian, more than one new member, or more than one recent alumna? - Was there a serious chapter housing incident (i.e., accidental fire, natural disaster, riot, terrorism, robbery, etc.)? - Was there an occurrence involving more than one collegian, new member, or recent alumna that the Decision Group feels is a Chapter Tragedy?
+- Were there injuries or deaths of collegian(s), new members, chapter employee or chapter volunteer? - Was there a serious injury, death, or chronic/terminal illness involving a chapter employee? - Were any of the following impacted by a serious crime: collegian(s) or new member(s)? - Was there a serious chapter housing incident (i.e., accidental fire, natural disaster, riot, terrorism, robbery, etc.)? - Was there an occurrence involving collegian(s) or new member(s) that the Decision Group feels is a Chapter Tragedy?